Skip to content

 Make-Ahead and Storage

-These will store in the refrigerator covered for up to 3 days or will freeze well covered for up to 2 months.
-Thaw them for 1 day in the refrigerator before reheating.
-To reheat the latkes, place in the oven at 350°for 6-8 minutes or until hot in the center.
-You can also heat them in the microwave, but they may lose some of the outside crispness.
+How to Store: Store them in the refrigerator for up to 3 days.
+They will freeze well covered for up to 2 months.
+Thaw them for 1 day in the fridge before reheating.

 Chef Billy Parisi